timchipperfield/Social-Network-Scroller/README.md

 ## With pagination

-Thoughts: Pagination set up the query faster than without pagination and since it is only querying a limited amount of records at a time, it's naturally faster.
+Thoughts: Pagination set up the query faster than without pagination and since it is only querying a limited amount of records at a time, it's naturally faster than the previous query.

 QUERY PLAN
 Limit  (cost=0.31..0.63 rows=10 width=138) (actual time=0.036..0.041 rows=10 loops=1)